1972–1975 Wollo famine: Event

 During the years of 1972/1973, Wollo was struck by famine killing between 40,000 and 80,000 people.
 In response, the government established the Relief and Rehabilitation Commission (RRC) department to reduce future famines and coordinate international assistance.
 The Wollo famine was widely blamed on drought, however was mainly a result of terrible government response, an impoverished social system, and a cover-up by the government.
 A BBC News report has cited a 1973 estimate that 200,000 deaths occurred, based on a contemporaneous estimate from the Ethiopian Nutrition Institute.
 While this figure is still repeated in some texts and media sources, it was an estimate that was later found to be "over-pessimistic".
 Although the region is infamous for recurrent crop failures and continuous food shortage and starvation risk, this episode was remarkably severe.
 A 1973 production of the ITV programme The Unknown Famine by Jonathan Dimbleby relied on the unverified estimate of 200,000 dead, stimulating a massive influx of aid while at the same time destabilising Selassie's administration:

 The famine also affected Afar pastoralists during early 1972.
-The Afars used posture over the large area to support their herds.
+The Afars used pasture over the large area to support their herds.
 The drought forced them to move into Tcheffa Valley, on the rift valley escarpment, and pasture along the inland delta of the Awash River where water was abandoned to the desert.
 The valley was the location of sorghum farmland in the 1960s, where small farmers in its vicinity moved to the area for commerce.
 Meanwhile, large cotton plantations developed along Awash River.
 By 1972, 50,000 hectares of irrigated land had displaced 20,000 Afar pastoralists.
 In the early 1970s, the Afar mobility was restricted by supply of weaponry to their neighbor nomads and competitors - the Issa - who were ethnic Somali.

 The second group who suffered from the severe famine were farmers residing in the middle altitude of north-central Wollo Province, who were tenants.
 The Raya and Azebo Oromos, who were in a dominant position in opposition during the Woyane Rebellion, experienced land alienation, while others were forced to mortgage or sell their land in response to the distress of harvest failures in the early 1970s.
 Landlords took advantage of tenants' destitution by forcing them to pay large rents, often in-kind manner.
 The demand mainly took place by coercion as influential landlords had retinue of armed guards.
 As a result, the famine area exported grain to the provincial capital, Dessie and to Addis Ababa in 1973.

-At the latter point, the peasants and nomads of Wollo began sabotaging the Haile Selassie reputation by starving, and resolved to ignore them.
+At that point, the peasants and nomads of Wollo began starving, sabotaging Haile Selassie's reputation, who resolved to ignore them.

 The crisis was exacerbated by military mutinies and high oil prices, the latter a result of the 1973 oil crisis.
 The international economic crisis caused the costs of imported goods, gasoline, and food to skyrocket, while unemployment spiked.